giladnavot/cibuildwheel/.swm/getting-started-with-building-for-linux.cfgus5h3.sw.md

 ---

-# build_in_container Function
+# <SwmToken path="/cibuildwheel/linux.py" pos="154:2:2" line-data="def build_in_container(">`build_in_container`</SwmToken> Function

-The `build_in_container` function is responsible for building and testing the wheels in a Linux container.
+The <SwmToken path="/cibuildwheel/linux.py" pos="154:2:2" line-data="def build_in_container(">`build_in_container`</SwmToken> function is responsible for building and testing the wheels in a Linux container.
 It first checks if all Python executables exist in the container, then copies the project into the container, and prepares the build environment.
 It then iterates over the platform configurations and for each configuration, it builds the wheel, repairs it if necessary, and tests it.
 Finally, it copies the built wheels back to the host.

 ```python
 def build_in_container(